JacobChin/Baseball-Projects/Swing-Biomech-Analysis/README.md

 - More efficient force utilization during FP10 → FP100
 - Stronger and better-timed rotational acceleration after FP100
 - Tighter kinematic sequencing
 - Greater amplification into distal segments
+- Longer bat path and making contact more out in front of the center of mass

 Together, these factors create a more effective kinetic chain and higher bat speed at contact.